polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-permission-network/add-node-authorization-pallet.md

 It uses an [offchain worker](../../knowledgebase/learn-substrate/off-chain-features#off-chain-workers) to set authorized nodes in node-authorization pallet.
-Make sure to enable offchain worker with the right CLI flag as offchain worker is diabled by default for non-authority nodes.
+Make sure to enable offchain worker with the right CLI flag as offchain worker is disabled by default for non-authority nodes.
 Your node can be lagged with the latest block, in this case you need to disable offchain worker and manually set reachable reserved nodes to sync up with the network.